All Products

 You can configure quality rules based on built-in table-level and field-level monitoring templates.
 For more information about built-in rule templates, see View built-in rule templates.

-1. On the Table Quality Details page, on the Rule Management tab, select the quality monitoring job you created.
-Then, click Create Rule to go to the rule configuration page.
+1. On the Table Quality Details page, on the Rule Management tab, select the quality monitor that you created and click Create Rule to go to the rule configuration page.

-Data Quality has dozens of built-in quality rule templates.
-On the left, click + Use to quickly create a quality monitoring rule from a template.
+Data Quality provides dozens of built-in quality rule templates.
+In the left-side pane, click + Use next to a template to quickly create a quality monitoring rule.
 You can add multiple rules at the same time.

-You can click + System Template Rule at the top and then modify the Rule Template parameter to select the target rule template.
+You can click + System Template Rule at the top and then modify the Template parameter to change the rule template.

 System rule template parameters